ElizabethECharles/test-repo/README.md

 * Three items
 Library Carpentry

-# Command	What It Does
+# Command	Line What It Does
-pwd	Prints the 'present working directory,’ letting you know where you are.
+* pwd	Prints the 'present working directory,’ letting you know where you are.

 ls	Lists the files in the current directory